bilgino/angularforddd/README.md

 ![](src/assets/images/Service_CQRS.png)

-**» CQRS in compliance with DDD**<br/>
+**» CQRS in compliance with DDD tactical patterns**<br/>

 ![](src/assets/images/Reactive_Flow.png)

 Typically, application services provide query methods for retrieving view models of domain state (CQS).
 However, for complicated page flows and user interfaces it would be inefficient to elaborate view models in a query method, due to the large number of additional dependencies.
 Instead, we can use view model provider services to facilitate access to view models in a more efficient way.
-Consequently, the application service may use the view model provider service to retrieve presentation data.
+Consequently, the application service as well as any other component can use the view model provider service to retrieve presentation data.

 ![](src/assets/images/QuerySideService.PNG)